Apple's new Macs are going to change PCs as we know them

 New way to pay

-One benefit Apple gets out of switching to its own chips and away from ones made by Intel, is that it's often cheaper to make your own stuff when you're Apple's size.
+Apple gets more than expected performance and power efficiency out of switching to its own chips and away from ones made by Intel.
+It'll also be able to more closely tune its software to work with its specialized chips, for example.

 "When you control your own destiny and control your own parts, you can save money," said Bob O'Donnell, an analyst at Technalysis Research.

 Generally, he said, chip prices make up at least 20% of a laptop's costs.
-And if Apple throws turns those savings into lower prices, it could attract new people who just won't pay or can't afford the company's laptops, which starts at $999.
+And if Apple turns those savings into lower prices, it could attract new people who just won't pay or can't afford the company's laptops, which start at $999.

 It may also spark consumer interest and spur competition from other PC makers, who have toyed with using mobile phone chips in computers so far.